 Anyone who wants exceptional firmness and strong support for their head and neck is very well suited to a buckwheat pillow.
 Since these pillows have adjustable loft, you’ll be able to customize how thick your pillow feels on a nightly basis.
 Other sleepers who are or are not well suited to buckwheat pillows include the following:

-- Side Sleepers: By molding to the head and neck while maintaining strong support, a lofty buckwheat pillow can promote spinal alignment for side sleepers.
+• Side Sleepers: By molding to the head and neck while maintaining strong support, a lofty buckwheat pillow can promote spinal alignment for side sleepers.
 Flatter pillows can negatively affect spinal alignment, so side sleepers typically feel more pressure when using them.
-The best buckwheat pillow for neck pain will support your head and neck without sinking too much, ensuring even alignment.

-- Those with Allergies: Some people have buckwheat allergies but this condition is fairly rare.
-Buckwheat pillows can also serve as comfortable alternatives for people with allergies to latex, down, feathers, and other pillow fill materials.
+• Those With Allergies: Buckwheat pillows can serve as comfortable alternatives for people with allergies to latex, down, feathers, and other pillow fill materials.
+Some people have buckwheat allergies, but this condition is fairly rare.

-- Hot Sleepers: Buckwheat pillows sleep exceptionally cool.
-The hulls will not absorb and trap body heat like foam or down, and air circulates freely throughout the interior.
+• Hot Sleepers: Buckwheat pillows sleep exceptionally cool.
+The hulls won’t absorb and trap body heat like foam or down, and air circulates freely throughout the interior.
 Most of these pillows also include covers made from breathable fabrics.

-- Those Who Prefer Plush Pillows: Even when the hull fill is supplemented with softer materials such as wool or cotton batting, buckwheat pillows generally feel quite firm.
-This is considered their most polarizing characteristic.
-Many people love the exceptional firmness and support, but others simply find the pillows uncomfortable and excessively stiff.
+• Those Who Prefer Plush Pillows: Even when the hull fill is supplemented with softer materials such as wool or cotton batting, buckwheat pillows generally feel quite firm.
+Many people love the exceptional firmness and support, but others find the pillows uncomfortable and excessively stiff.

-- Stomach Sleepers: Most stomach sleepers prefer low to medium loft for their pillow.
+• Stomach Sleepers: Most stomach sleepers prefer low to medium loft for their pillow.
 If the pillow is too thick, it can force the head and neck to rest at an uncomfortable angle.
-Stomach sleepers typically prefer a plusher feel, as well.
 Some stomach sleepers find buckwheat pillows quite comfortable, but they are in the minority.

 Which Buckwheat Pillow Sizes Are Available?